 Students may receive block Transfer in the Biological Sciences at the University of Calgary or the University of Lethbridge if the appropriate courses are completed.
-Interested students may contact the Department of Biological Sciences for details
+Interested students may contact the Department of Biological Sciences for details.

-163.3.1 Honors in Biological Sciences
+Honors in Biological Sciences 163.3.1

 Admission to the BSc Honors in Biological Sciences program directly from high school requires a minimum average of 80% on the following required courses: English 30, Biology 30, Chemistry 30, Mathematics 30, and a subject from group A, B, or C (Physics 30 recommended).
-Admission on transfer requires a minimum GPA of 6.5 on a minimum of ±30 in the preceding Fall/ Winter.
+Admission on transfer requires a minimum GPA of 3.0 on a minimum of ★30 in the preceding

-Continuation in the Honors Biological Sciences program requires a minimum GPA of 6.5 in the preceding Fall/Winter.
-Graduation requires a minimum GPA of 6.5 on the last \star 60 credited to the degree.
+Continuation in the Honors Biological Sciences program requires a minimum GPA of 3.0 in the preceding Fall/Winter.
+Graduation requires a minimum GPA of 3.0 on the last ★60 credited to the degree.
 Students in Honors programs must take at least ★30 during the Fall/Winter of each year of the program.
 Exceptions to this requirement must be approved by the Department and the Faculty Office.